Disclaimer: This medical information is designed as an aid only for the patients of Drs. Concannon & Vitale.

 Never leave your baby unattended in the car.
 During the summer, car interior temperatures can reach levels that can quickly kill a child.
 Pre-cool cars in the summer, and preheat cars in the winter before placing the baby into the car seat.

-relatives, friends, or coworkers to baby sit when the child is
+your relatives, friends, or coworkers to baby sit when

-An understanding boss can truly be a Godsend
+the child is ill.
+An understanding boss can truly

-Call our office the day you both get home to schedule the first visit.
+Call our office the first business day after you both get home to schedule the first visit.
 Make sure to call your employer or insurance company to have your new baby added onto the health insurance plan the same day you call us.

 Well-baby visits begin within one week after you leave the hospital, more or less depending on your situation, then again after another week or two.
 Immunizations (baby shots) start at the two-month old visit.
 Further well-baby visits are usually scheduled at four, and six months, and then every three months of age until eighteen months old.
 We'll discuss these shots with you in advance each time.

 from parents of newborns, so call us 943-7337.
 To